davestewart/axios-actions/README.md

 Note that:

-- HTTP verbs can be specified directly in the URL format
+- HTTP methods can be specified directly in the URL format
-- placeholder variables are automatically fill-in using the passed data
+- placeholder variables are automatically filled-in using passed data

 To use the endpoint, import and `call()` the actions by name: